In this section

 categories

-The function that receives one optional argument filter, i.e. the UrlCategoryFilter table (no argument is equivalent of using an empty table).
-It returns an iterator function using which you can iterate over all categories that meet the URL conditions speficied by filter.
+Function that accepts one optional argument—filter, i.e. the UrlCategoryFilter table (no argument is equivalent of using an empty table).
+It returns an iterator function using which you can iterate over all categories that meet the conditions specified by filter and to which URL relates.

 Function